sathishkumar-manogaran/GoLangMicroservice/README.md

-This GoLang Microservice Repo contains all the below mentioned topics
+This GoLang Microservice Repository contains all the below mentioned topics.

 - Introduction to microservices
 - RESTFul microservices